ricky0123/vad/README.md

 * Join us on [Discord](https://discord.gg/4WPeGEaSpF)!
 * Browse or contribute to [documentation](https://wiki.vad.ricky0123.com/)
 * If you would like to contribute, I have started writing some documentation on how to get started hacking on these packages [here](https://wiki.vad.ricky0123.com/en/docs/developer/hacking).
 If you have any questions, you can open an issue here or leave a message on Discord.
+* **NEW**: Please fill out this [survey](https://uaux2a2ppfv.typeform.com/to/iJG2gCQv) to let me know what you are building with these packages and how you are using them!

 Under the hood, these packages run [Silero VAD](https://github.com/snakers4/silero-vad) [[1]](#1) using [ONNX Runtime Web](https://github.com/microsoft/onnxruntime/tree/main/js/web) / [ONNX Runtime Node.js](https://github.com/microsoft/onnxruntime/tree/main/js/node).
 Thanks a lot to those folks for making this possible.